0xrudi/Alix-MVP/README.md

 # Alix: Web3 Artifact Management Platform

-Alix is a web application designed to simplify the management and organization of digital assets, such as NFTs (Non-Fungible Tokens), across multiple web3 wallets.
+Alix is a web application designed to simplify the management and organization of digital assets, such as NFTs (Non-Fungible Tokens), across multiple web3 wallets and blockchain networks.
 It provides a user-friendly interface for users to connect their wallets, view their NFT collections, and create custom catalogs for easy organization and access.

 ## Features

-- **Wallet Management**: Users can connect multiple Ethereum wallets to their Alix account, including support for ENS (Ethereum Name Service) resolution and avatar integration.
+- **Multi-Chain Wallet Management**: Users can connect multiple wallets across various blockchain networks, including Ethereum, Polygon, Binance Smart Chain, and more.
-- **NFT Viewing**: Alix fetches and displays NFTs from all connected wallets, providing a unified view of a user's entire NFT collection.
+- **NFT Viewing**: Alix fetches and displays NFTs from all connected wallets and supported networks, providing a unified view of a user's entire NFT collection.
 - **Catalog Creation**: Users can create custom catalogs to organize their NFTs based on their preferences, making it easier to manage and access specific subsets of their collection.
 - **Spam Filtering**: Alix allows users to mark NFTs as spam, helping to keep their collection clean and organized.
 - **User Profile**: Users can set up a profile with their preferred display name and avatar, which is associated with their connected wallets.
+- **ENS Integration**: Support for Ethereum Name Service (ENS) resolution and avatar integration.
 - **Responsive Design**: The application is designed to be responsive, providing a consistent experience across various device sizes.

 ## Installation